iurysza/module-graph/README.md

 Introducing the Gradle Module Dependency Graph Plugin! 🌟

-The Gradle Module Dependency Graph Plugin is a plugin that generates a [Mermaid](https://github.com/mermaid-js/mermaid) dependency graph for your Gradle project.
+This plugin generates a [Mermaid](https://github.com/mermaid-js/mermaid) dependency graph for your Gradle project.
 It provides a visual representation of your project's module dependencies, making it easier to understand the structure and relationships between modules.

 ## Features

-- Generate a Mermaid dependency graph of your the modules in your Gradle project
+- Generate a Mermaid dependency graph of the modules in your Gradle project
 - Automatically append the generated graph to your project's README file

 ## Getting Started